v-harsh-18/Movie-Theatre-Reservation-System/README.md

 # CineShow

-Cine Show is a one stop solution to all your movie and web series needs.
-Using CineShow users can book a ticket to their favorite movie ata theatre of their choice and also a seat of their choice.
-Adding icing to the cake, users acan also view various web shows from the comfort of their home just by subscribing to the various subscription plans offered.
-Also users can have a look at the trailer, ratings, reviews and stills from their favorite movie or web show.
-Google login is used for a seemless and easy to use attractive interface.
+Cine Show is a one-stop solution to all your movie and web series needs.
+Using CineShow, users can book a ticket to their favourite movie at a theatre of their choice and also a seat of their choice.
+Adding icing to the cake, users can also view various web shows from the comfort of their home just by subscribing to the different subscription plans offered.
+Also, users can look at the trailer, ratings, reviews and stills from their favourite movie or web show.
+Google login is used for a seamless and easy to use attractive interface.

 ## Tech Stack